The Australian Higher education Women’s Leadership Summit

-Professor Marcia Devlin is Associate Deputy Vice-Chancellor Education at RMIT University, where she is also Executive Director, RMIT Studios and Professor of Learning Enhancement.
-Previously she was Deputy Vice-Chancellor (Learning and Quality) at Federation University Australia.
-With colleagues, she has won over $5.8 million in external competitive research, project and other funds.
-In 2016, she won the Australian Institute of Management Victorian Leader/Manager of the Year Award and the national Women’s Agenda Leadership Award and was honoured as a state finalist for Telstra Business Woman of the Year.
-She currently serves as Co-Chair of the Universities Australia Executive Women group.
+Professor Marcia Devlin is a higher education and leadership consultant.
+She holds an Adjunct Professorship at RMIT University, where she was previously Associate Deputy Vice-Chancellor Education and Executive Director, RMIT Studios.
+Prior to these appointments, she was Deputy Vice-Chancellor (Learning and Quality) at Federation University Australia and Executive Director at Open Universities Australia.
+With colleagues, she has won almost $6 million in external competitive research, project and other funds.
+In 2016, she won the National Women’s Agenda Leadership Award and was the Australian Institute of Management Victorian Leader/Manager of the Year and was honoured as a state finalist for Telstra Business Woman of the Year.

 Pro Vice-Chancellor (Equity), University of Auckland